 Wrinkles Caused by Loss of Volume

 While contracting muscles can cause some wrinkles, other wrinkles are caused by the way your skin changes over time.
 After all, gravity is constantly pulling your skin down (you never notice, of course, because the effect is so subtle—but it is constant).
 As you age, your skin loses elasticity.
 This means that instead of bouncing back, your skin slowly stretches out instead.
+There are also fat freezing treatments that one can opt for to feel confident about themselves.

 Gravity and time, then, can team up to throw off the skin-to-volume ratio that usually defines younger looking features.
 Because the amount of skin has increased, your face basically ends up looking like you’ve lost volume.
 The way to address this is to restore volume to the face.